 Jack's Photos

 These are photos from my grandfather's collection.
-Included are shots of Japanese, American and Australian aircraft
+Included are shots of Japanese, American and Australian aircraft.
+Click on the thumbnail to view a larger version of the photograph.

 My grandfather, Jack Brayley, served with the Royal Australian Air Force in the Pacific Theatre during the final years of World War II.
-He was part of the ground crew of 4 Squadron, and was a L.A.C. with 4 Squadron from 13.09.44 to 30.01.45.
+He was part of the ground crew of 4 Squadron, and was a L.A.C. with the unit from 13 September 1944 to 30 January 1945.
 He remained in PNG until at least August 1945.
 4 Squadron operated the Boomerang and Wirraway.
-During his time in the forces, Jack took quite a few photos.
-Some of these can be seen below.
+Jack took quite a few photos during his time in the forces, and some of these can be seen below.

 I would love to get these photos accurately captioned, so if you can help, please contact me at bookie190@hotmail.com.
-Thanks to Buz, Alan Griffith and Hans Ploes for their help so far in identifying some of the photos.
+Thanks to Buz, Gerry Kersey, and Hans Ploes for their help in identifying some of the images.

 A crashed Japanese D3Y1 Val dive bomber at Alexishafen, August 1945 (thanks Buz).